trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ### Trick for tracing userspace events with low overhead in eBPF

 I wanted to correlate packets with userspace events from a Python program, so I used a fun trick: Find a syscall which has an early-exit error path and bindings in most languages, and then trace calls to that which have specific arguments which produce an error.
 I traced the `faccessat2` syscall such that in Python `os.access(event_name, -932, dir_fd=-event_type)` where `event_type` was an enum for start, stop and instant events would log spans to my Perfetto trace.
 This had an overhead of around 700ns/event, which is in a similar league to Perfetto's full-userspace C++ instrumentation, and a lot of that is Python call overhead.
+The `os.access` function is especially good because when the syscall errors it doesn't incur overhead by generating a Python exception like most other syscall wrappers do.

 ### How to process events more quickly using a C helper with BCC

-With 1 million packets per second I had a problem that with rare tail latency events my traces quickly got huge and lagged Perfetto.
+With 1 million packets per second I had a problem that with rare tail latency events, my traces quickly got huge and lagged Perfetto.
 I wanted to only keep data from shortly before one of my userspace send events took too long.
 Normally you'd do this with a circular buffer that gets snapshotted, and it would be possible to implement that in eBPF.
 But I didn't want to implement my own ringbuf and the included ones don't support wraparound overwriting.
 So instead I used the internal `_open_ring_buffer` function to register a ctypes C function as a ringbuffer callback instead of a Python function, and wrote an efficient C callback to filter out packets near a tail latency event before passing those to Python.

 ### Perks of Perfetto visualization